Assessment methods

 Application self-assessment

-When you apply you will assess yourself against an application scoring matrix based on your achievements across a number of domains.
-This will generate a score and, if applications exceed interview capacity, candidates will be invited in order of score; with tie-breakers being employed for applicants with the same total score using each of the domains in turn.
+When you apply, you will assess yourself against an application scoring matrix based on your achievements across a number of domains.
+This will generate a score out of 30, which will be combined with the IMT-only score to give an overall score out of 35.

 Shortlisting is the only stage at which the self-assessment score will be used and it is likely that you will not need to provide any supporting evidence for your claims.
-However, you must have access to documentation proving every claim you make as you could be asked to supply evidence as part of a randomised audit.
+However, you must have access to documentation proving every claim you make as you could be asked to supply evidence as part of a randomised audit or if concerns are raised about the accuracy of your claims.
 The evidence documents section of the website has further information about this area.

 Although the application score will not directly contribute to your overall assessment score used for offers, you will have opportunity at interview to summarise and discuss your achievements, and this will form a significant contribution to the interview score.